Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Fasciectomy

 This is the most common operation for Dupuytren’s Contracture where the disease has extended deeply into the finger.
 This operation can be done under a general anaesthetic (you will be asleep) or regional anaesthesia (you will be awake but the operated hand is anaesthetised).
-During this operation the diseased area under the skin is removed as much as it is safely possible.
+During this operation, the diseased area under the skin is removed as much as it is safely possible.
 Zig-zag incisions are used to reduce the risk of recurrence.

 Dupuytren's surgery Ladan Hajipour